sgunes16/573repo/573 Project SRS.md

 #### 3.1.10.1 Description

 This feature allows users to view their profile.
-Users can view their profile and see their offers, wants, time bank, and achievements.
+Users can view their profile and see their offers, wants, and time bank.
 The system stores the profile for retrieval, editing, and display on the public feed.

 #### 3.1.10.2 User Story

-> As a _user_, I want to _view my profile and see my offers, wants, time bank, and achievements_ so that _I can see what I can offer and what I can request_.
+> As a _user_, I want to _view my profile and see my offers, wants, and time bank_ so that _I can see what I can offer and what I can request_.

 #### 3.1.10.3 Acceptance Criteria